Measuring earthquake magnitude and intensity

 Earthquakes can be measured in two ways.
 One method is based on magnitude—the amount of energy released at the earthquake source.
 The other is based on intensity—how much the ground shakes at a specific location.
 Although several scales have been developed over the years, the two commonly used today in the United States are the moment magnitude scale, which measures magnitude (M), or size, and the Modified Mercalli scale, which measures intensity.

-Measurements of intensity on the Modified Mercalli Intensity (MMI) scale range from I to XII and are based solely on damage assessment and eyewitness accounts.
+Measurements on the Modified Mercalli Intensity (MMI) scale range from I to XII and are based solely on damage assessment and eyewitness accounts.
 Intensity measurements near the source of an earthquake are generally higher than those at a distance.
 Determining intensity can be difficult in sparsely populated areas with few buildings because intensity is calculated largely based on the effects that tremors have on human-made structures.

 Earthquakes: Kansas Geological Survey Public Information Circular 3